CHELSEA FLOWER SHOW

 Day 3 - Monday, May 20:

-Optional before breakfast morning pleasure walk through Burford, followed with a full English breakfast at the hotel.
-After breakfast we’ll board our private bus, with our Cotswold local Blue Badge guide, for a special and exciting day visiting Barnsley House Gardens and King Charles' The Royal Gardens at Highgrove where we'll have a private guided tour, afterwards have lunch at Highgrove's restaurant... and in the afternoon visiting an extraordinary beautiful private estate garden where we'll be special guests of the owner.
+Optional before breakfast morning pleasure walk through the village, followed with a full English breakfast at the hotel.
+After breakfast we’ll board our private bus, with our Cotswold local Blue Badge guide, for a special and exciting day visiting Barnsley House Gardens...
+King Charles lll's The Royal Gardens at Highgrove where we'll have a private guided tour, afterwards having lunch at Highgrove's restaurant... and in the afternoon visiting an extraordinary beautiful private estate garden where we'll be special guests of the owner.

 Day 4 - Tuesday, May 21:

 Morning optional pleasure walk followed by a full English breakfast… then we are off to visit three renowned Cotswold gardens -- Sezincote House, Hidcote Manor Garden and Kiftsgate Court Gardens, plus visiting Cotswold historic golden stone market villages in route; i.e.: Chipping Campden.
 Mid-day we’ll have an English country lunch in Kiftsgate’s charming tearoom.
-In the afternoon we'll stop at Chipping Camden, the beautiful small market town with golden Cotswold stone buildings and market hall... and tour the stunning Cotswold countryside.
+In the afternoon we'll stop at Chipping Campden, the beautiful small market town with golden Cotswold stone buildings and market hall... and tour the stunning Cotswold countryside.

-Sezincote House & Gardens is a unique family-owned agriculture country estate set in the Gloucestershire countryside covering over 4,500 acres.
+Sezincote House & Gardens - an unique family-owned agriculture country estate set in the Gloucestershire countryside covering over 4,500 acres.
 The landscape has remained unchanged since the mid-19th century.
-The estate's 200-year old house, designed by Samuel Pepys Cockerell and built in 1805, resembles a Moghul Indian Palace.
+The estate's majestic 200-year old house, designed by Samuel Pepys Cockerell, resembles a Mogul Indian Palace.
 The garden has a series of spring-fed pools that connect downward to an island pool in the valley bottom before joining the River Evenlode.
 We'll have a private tour inside the house that is beautifully decorated and designed inside personally by John Fowler of Colfax & Fowler fame.
 Sezincote is a special treat to see!